Graduate Students

 Bolade Santos

-Bolade is a clinical psychology doctoral student currently in her first year.
+Bolade is a clinical psychology doctoral student currently in her second year.
 She received her undergraduate degree in Psychology with a minor in Public Health from the University of Minnesota in Minneapolis, Minnesota.

 Prior to beginning graduate school, Bolade provided applied behavior analysis services to children diagnosed with autism spectrum disorders.
 Most recently she worked as a study coordinator for the University of Minnesota site of the nationwide Healthy Brain and Child Development (HBCD) Study consortium examining child development from the fetal period through the first decade of life.